How sleep can support productivity

 1. Encourage a healthy lifestyle

 A nutrient-rich diet and regular exercise can help people sleep better.
 Go beyond simply providing healthy choices in the canteen (though this is a good place to start) by creating running or walking clubs, hosting lunchtime yoga or meditation sessions, and sponsoring charity walks for employees to get involved in.
+Make sure that the as a business, promoting healthy lifestyle choices is a priority.

 If you offer Benenden Healthcare for Business to your employees, they can take part in free fitness and wellbeing classes, plus have access to healthy recipes and nutrition tips via the Benenden Health App.